samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

 The first section defines the observables: ::

     [observables]
-    logmstar    10,11   11,12.5     log
+    logmstar    gm  10,11   11,12.5     log

-The first column here is an arbitrary (and dummy) name for the observable in question; the second and third columns are the lower and upper bin limits used in the stacking (comma-separated).
+The first column here is an arbitrary (and dummy) name for the observable in question; the second colum specifies the type of observable being passed: it is ``gm`` for galaxy-galaxy lensing, ``gg`` for galaxy clustering, ``mm`` for matter-matter correlation and ``mlf`` for the stellar mass or luminosity function.
+The third and fourth columns are the lower and upper bin limits used in the stacking (comma-separated).
 In this case, we use two bins in the ranges :math:`10 \leq \log_{10} m_\star \leq 11` and :math:`11 \leq \log_{10} m_\star \leq 12.5`; note that the bins need not be adjacent nor exclusive.